NRCan/energuide_api/resource/add_to_etl.md

 ### `nrcan_etl/src/energuide/dwelling.py`
 1. Add a new property to `_ParsedDwellingDataRow` for the air leakage

-This class is a container for all the fields, both dwelling and evaluation level, that the input data is parsed into at the beginning so the rest of the pipeline has a dependable known structure to use.
+This class is a container for all the fields at both the dwelling and evaluation levels.
+The input data is parsed into this container at the beginning of the process so the rest of the pipeline has a dependable known structure to use.
 ```
 class _ParsedDwellingDataRow(typing.NamedTuple):
     ...